 There is a chronological order in the situations; this means that some of the situations can only occur when another situation has finished.
-This is illustrated in figure 3.1.
-In this figure all situations have been plotted against the time.
+This is illustrated in the figures 3.1 and 3.2.
+In figure 3.1 all situations have been plotted against the time.
 The situations after taking off and before landing are situations that can occur in random order.
-It should be noted that the situations taking evasive action and deep stall can be nested situations and could occur during another situation.
-These are the only situations that can coexist with another situation.
-They can both occur during an air to air or air to ground attack while the deep stall situation can also occur during a normal flight or even when the pilot is taking evasive actions.
+It should be noted that there are situations that can be nested situations and could occur during another situation.
+This are the situations taking evasive action, deep stall and navigating.
+They can all occur during an air to air or air to ground attack while the last two can also occur during a normal flight.
+Deep stall can even occur when the pilot is taking evasive actions.
 All other situations are mutually exclusive.
 We'll call the duration of a situation from now on the time window of that situation.
 The time window is the maximum possible duration of a situation.
 This is stored in the knowledge base so that only the actions and events that might be relevant for the given situation are evaluated.
 It would not be logical to log all events and actions of the past hour for detecting a takeoff situation if the takeoff situation will never take more than 10 minutes.
 To further clarify the chronological order of the situations and the transitions from one situation to another a state diagram has been created and is included as figure 3.2.

 The order in which the situations may occur that is given here is an order that always applies for all flights.
 But when an F16 pilot is on a mission he will have a flight plan that he should follow and that specifies the steerpoints he has to fly to and the actions he has to take at those steerpoints.
 Such a flight plan can be used to determine before the flight starts in which order some of the situations will occur.
 This way the system can predict the situations that will come and will be able to check that predicted situation with the situation it detects itself.
-This can be an important aid in detecting the current situation.
-To make it possible to test the knowledge base with a flight plan a generic XML schema has been created that provides a basic structure for defining a flight plan.
+The proposed method for doing this is making a fuzzy logic function that maps the distance of the airplane to the next steerpoint, or the time to the next TOS (Time Over Steerpoint), to the probability that the situations belonging to that steerpoint are being performed.
+This probability should rise when the distance, or time to the steerpoint becomes smaller.
+This way the program will focus more and more on the situations that will arise near a steerpoint when the airplane approaches the steerpoint.
+The exact fuzzy function will not be given in this document, but should be determined when the program is written that is going to make use of the knowledge base.
+The flight plan can thus be an important aid in detecting the current situation.
+To make it possible to use a flight plan a generic XML schema has been created that provides a basic structure for defining a flight plan.
 This XML schema is explained in detail in section 4.2.